rohanpadhye/blog/_posts/2019-08-06-Tips-for-Artifact-Evaluation.md

 There are many ways to do this and I don't want to go into details for each method here.
 For Docker, you could post your container images to [Docker Hub](https://hub.docker.com/) and have the reviewers simply `docker pull`.
 Or you could embed a Git repository of your scripts/tools in the package that you send and simply have the reviewers perform a `git pull`.
 Either way, the important thing is to support the hotfixing mechanism *before you submit the first version*.
 This is often a step that authors forget to do in their initial submission.

 That said, hotfixing is not useful if your artifact cannot deal with failure recovery.
 A good artifact is one which can recover from crashes in any step of the README.
-For example, let's say the command `./exp.sh results` runs your experiments and produces results in the `results` directory, and this command crashes due to a bug in your aritfact.
+For example, let's say the command `./install.sh` downloads items into the `stuff` directory, and this command crashes due to a bug in your aritfact.
 You've now identified a fix, pushed changes, and asked the reviewers to pull the latest version of the artifact, bug-free.
-A simple strategy would simply be to ask the reviewers to delete the `results` directory and run the command again.
+A simple strategy would simply be to ask the reviewers to delete the `stuff` directory and run the command again.
 In short, try to avoid any steps in your artifact causing global, irreversible changes, which cannot be hotfixed.

 ## Tip 6: Cross-reference claims from the paper (and explain what's missing)